-Saint Paul Bridge Fund for Small Businesses Guidelines
+Saint Paul Bridge Fund for Small Businesses applications are now closed.

 Provide emergency assistance for Small Businesses in the City of Saint Paul that are most impacted by the Governor’s Emergency Executive Orders in response to the COVID-19 outbreak.